therohlikar/nette_playingaround/readme.md

     docker compose up

-2. Open up console on the server and create the ORM scheme using
+2. Open up console on the server and create database tables using the ORM scheme using

     php bin/console orm:schema-tool:create